The Workhouse in Wales

 The Poor Law Amendment Act of 1834 instituted a new administrative unit for poor relief — the Poor Law Union comprising a group of adjacent parishes.
 By the time of the Poor Law Commissioners' theirs annual report in 1838, all 47 new Welsh unions had officially come into existence.
 The only anomaly was the Montgomery and Pool Incorporation whose Local Act status made it immune from most of the provisions of the 1834 Act.
 It continued in operation until 1870 when it was forcibly dissolved and replaced by a new Forden Poor Law Union.

 Despite the successful unionization of Wales, several areas, most notably the north-west, and the rural central region, resisted the introduction of the union workhouse required by the 1834 Act.
+Protests could be violent as happened in May 1937, when missiles were hurled at Assistant Poor Law Commissioner William Day.
+At Narberth, special constables were employed to protect the site after a mob attempted to burn down the new workhouse.
 Workhouses were also amongst the targets of the 'Rebecca Rioters' who, in 1842-43, carried out a campaign of protests across South Wales which included the storming of the Carmarthen workhouse on the 19th June, 1843.

 The Rebecca Rioters took their name from the Book of Genesis (Chapter 24, Verse 60): "And they blessed Rebekah and said unto her, Thou art our sister, be thou the mother of thousands of millions, and let thy seed possess the gate of those which hate them."
 The rioters often included one or more 'Rebecca' figures dressed in women's clothes and wearing a wig of ringlets.

 In 1845, the Poor Law Commissioners recorded 17 out of 47 Welsh unions as still 'not having efficient workhouses in operation'.
 This compared to 19 out of 544 English unions lacking operational workhouses at the same date.
 Steady pressure from the Commissioners, and their successors the Poor Law Board, gradually reduced this number but by the late 1860s, five unions in the centre of Wales (Builth, Lampeter, Presteigne, Rhayader and Tregaron) were still holding out, together with Crickhowell which was refusing to replace its ageing and inadequate former parish workhouse.
 Further pressure and threats resulted in compliance from Crickhowell (1870), Lampeter (1874), Builth (1875), and Tregaron (1876).
-The progress of unions in Wales opening workhouses is charted in the map below.
+The map below whows the pattern of delays between the formation of each union and the opening of its workhouse.

 Finally, the Local Government Board obtained new powers under The Divided Parishes and Poor Law Amendment Act, 1876 (39&40 Victoria c.61) which would let it dissolve any union "when it is expedient to do so for the purpose of rectifying or simplifying the areas of management, or otherwise for the better administration of relief...".
 In the face of this, Rhayader finally proceeded to build a workhouse.
 It received its first inmates in August 1879, making Rhayader the last union in the whole of England and Wales to open a workhouse complying with the requirements of the 1834 Act.
 Presteigne, however, stood its ground and was dissolved in 1877 with its constituent parishes being distributed to adjacent unions.